 The need for a text-to-speech system can be emphasised through its applications.
 The initial purpose of TTS was for visually impaired people to have access to written texts without the help of the Braille alphabet.
 With the appearance of analogue and digital storing devices, the speech synthesisers were used in even more applications.
 By concatenating pre-recorded speech segments, the system could output a limited number of combinations between the samples.
 This type of synthesiser is still used in client-information applications, such as automated answering and GPS machines or ATMs.
-More advanced TTS systems are used in intelligent dialogue applications from one language to another.
+More advanced TTS systems are used in intelligent dialogue applications or in combination with automatic speech recognition, even translating applications from one language to another.